chamaeleonidae/api/docs/webhooks/companies.md

 Send Company data **into Chameleon**  from services like Customer.io, Heap, Zapier or from you own backend

+Company data updates are processed synchronously on the application server

 #### HTTP Request
 `POST` to `https://api.trychameleon.com/v3/observe/hooks/companies`